-	Here are 11 words and phrases you can say, that demonstrate the confidence and knowledge required to secure a higher salary:
+Here are 11 words and phrases you can say, that demonstrate the confidence and knowledge required to secure a salary increase:

 1.“I am excited by the opportunity to work together”

-	Often times, we treat salary negotiation like it is a battle or a face of between you and your employer.
+Often times, we treat salary negotiation like a battle or a face-off between you and your employer.
 While in reality, you just want to agree on what benefits both of you.

 Don’t negotiate as if it is an ultimatum, instead, make it a collaborative process and an opportunity to come up with a compensation package that benefits both of you.
 Prioritize the demands you need, and let them know which ones you can trade-off.

 2. “Based on my research”

 Although you are negotiating to get a better salary, the amount you are asking for should be realistic.

 Using the phrase “based on my research” shows your boss that you have thoroughly done your homework and you know what you are talking about based on negotiation.

 Also, they will be more inclined to increase your pay once they find out what people in your position are supposed to earn.
 Don’t just say any number that comes to mind, do your research to know what people in your line of work are earning.